jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 When Pixie uses **Souldagger**, it will cause an enemy character to lose any continuous modifiers that are applying to it.
 (It won’t stop any one-shot modifiers because it’s impossible for there to be any one-shot modifiers happening while you use **Souldagger**.)

-**Half-Fairy**
 **Half-Fairy** will give Pixie an XP when any character (including an enemy) pays an (Energy/"Blue").
 This includes when a character uses an (Engergy/"Blue") Super Power, or choosing to spend an (Energy/"Blue") when you play the Plot Twist **Sacred Ground**.

 # [Power Man](http://vs.tcgbrowser.com/images/cards/big/DFX-017.jpg)
 Set: The New Defenders
 Some characters are known by more than one moniker - like Power Man, who says **AKA Luke Cage**.
 He counts as having both names, which means you can use a Luke Cage supporting character to Power Up Power Man, and vice versa.
 It also means they both count as the same person for the purposes of the Uniqueness rules.

-**Crash the Party**
 Power Man loves a good party, especially if he wasn’t invited.
-His Crash the Party power counts each enemy power, even if there are multiple instances of the same power.
+His **Crash the Party** power counts each enemy power, even if there are multiple instances of the same power.
 But remember face-down characters lose their powers so he won’t count their powers.

 # [Professor X](http://vs.tcgbrowser.com/images/cards/big/NEW-005.jpg) (MC)
 Set: New Mutants
 In this set the Professor gets a whole new main character, and this time he goes up to Level 3.
 (Note: This new Professor X can’t level up into the old one from The Marvel Battles set and vice versa.
 A main character can only level up into a main character from the same set or into one that has the same artwork as it does.)

-**Graduation**
 Professor X’s **Graduation** power lets you turn an (X-Men) supporting character into the main character version of that character.
 (Once it’s become a main character it can level up normally.
 Professor X is a really good teacher.)

 This allows you to have any number of main characters in play at once.
 However, Professor X is still your MAIN main character – if he gets KO’d you’ll lose the game.
 (Your other main characters getting KO’d won’t cause you to lose the game.)

 # [Pyro](http://vs.tcgbrowser.com/images/cards/big/BOM-008.jpg)
 Set: Brotherhood of Mutants
-**Fire Manipulation**
-Pyro’s Fire Manipulation power lets him create a supporting character creature that has the stats of a random character from your deck.
+Pyro’s **Fire Manipulation** power lets him create a supporting character creature that has the stats of a random character from your deck.
 The new character uses a physical supporting character card but erases its name, team affiliation, and game text and powers and replaces them with the name Fire Man, the (Brotherhood) team symbol, and the Creature keyword.
 (Which means it can’t have equipment.)
 When it’s KO’d or otherwise leaves play the card will go back to counting as the character printed on it.

 # [The Reality Gem](http://vs.tcgbrowser.com/images/cards/big/BLK-020.jpg)
 Set: Black Order